ldynia/learning-api-styles/src/network/README.md

 On the other hand, symmetric cryptography is like a safe.
 Only people who know the combination (key) to the safe can open it.
 This is similar to how the same key is used for both encryption and decryption in symmetric cryptography.

 DH is a common public-key cryptography protocol used to establish a shared secret over an insecure communication channel.
 DH is named after the surnames of Whitfield Diffie and Martin Hellman, who published it in 1976.[^6] DH is used as the acronym when referred to this key establishment method.
-A numerical example that helps to understand the mathematics of DH key establishment is provided visually on the diagram, and as a Python interactive session below.[^7]
+A numerical example that helps to understand the mathematics of DH key establishment is provided below visually on the diagram, and as a Python interactive session.[^7]
 This demonstration of the protocol uses a common setup used to discuss asymmetric cryptography, involving two communicating parties, Alice and Bob.[^8]

 <div align="center">